trapcodeio/ownclipboard/README.md

 # OwnClipboard
 Demo [ownclipboard.com](https://ownclipboard.com)

-OwnClipboard was built out of the need to copy/paste text across multiple devices via the a application or direct a browser access.
+OwnClipboard was built out of the need to copy/paste text across multiple devices via a application or direct a browser access.
-Also **OWN**Clipboard as the name says was built to be owned, meaning that you can host your **own** clipboard on your **own** server with same functions but this time with your data in your control.
+Also **Own**Clipboard as the name says was built to be owned, meaning that you can host your **own** clipboard on your **own** server with same functions but this time with your data in your control.